joe-warren/tiny-rebel-advevnt-2021/tiny-rebel.md

 While they've been a mixed bag on the whole, I'm more than happy enough with this to send the advent calendar IPAs off with.

+## 24: Sabro on Citra Cryo Quadruple IPA : 15%
+eye: hazy, nose: coconut, taste: citrus

+The penultimate beer in the box; although the ultimate beer in the sense that doesn't advent end on the 24th?
+I for one consider tomorrow's beer to be a bonus.

+Getting flashbacks to the first beer in the box, it's damn sweet and damn heavy, quite smooth, very tiny rebel.
+Looks similar to beer no 1, too, gold and murky.
+I'm impressed that they're able to get so much coconut flavour with just hops, barley and wheat; very much _not just_ another IPA, which I approve of.
+15% is very much a chonky beer; it's left me with a pleasant, warm and fuzzy feeling.